TalEliyahu/awesome-business-of-cybersecurity/README.md

 ### Security Analytics and Threat Intelligence

-- **Threat Intelligence Platforms (TIPs)**: Collects and analyzes threat data to improve defenses.
+- **Threat Intelligence Platforms (TIPs)**: Aggregate and analyze threat intelligence from various sources to provide actionable insights, prioritize threats, and integrate with security tools for response.
-- **Behavioral Analytics Tools**: Monitors behavior for anomalies and threats.
+- **Behavioral and Insider Threat Analytics**: Tools that monitor user and system behavior to detect anomalies and identify potential threats, including those originating within the organization.

 ### Data Security